Robert "Kool" Bell: Kool & The Gang

 Along with his brother, Ronald Bell, he began playing jazz, and in 1964 they formed a group named The Jazziacs.
 They began playing at clubs in New York City under a series of different band names before settling on the name Kool & the Gang in 1968.
 Their debut album, Kool and the Gang, was released the following year.
 The band's first major hit came in 1973, with "Jungle Boogie", which charted at number four on the Billboard Hot 100.
 Their first number one hit single was "Spirit of the Boogie", which was released in 1975.

 Bell, along with Kool & the Gang members James "J.T."
 Taylor and Dennis Thomas, were a part of the 1984 charity supergroup Band Aid.

 Kool & the Gang have won numerous awards, including two Grammy Awards, seven American Music Awards, and, in 2006, a Music Business Association Chairman's Award for artistic achievement.
 The band recorded nine No. 1 R&B singles in the 1970s and 1980s, including its No. 1 pop single "Celebration".
 They have seven American Music Awards, 25 Top Ten R&B hits, nine Top Ten Pop hits, and 31 gold and platinum albums.
 The group is honored on the Hollywood Walk of Fame and was inducted into the Songwriters Hall of Fame.
 As of 2024, Bell still tours with Kool & the Gang.

-In 2024, Bell was selected for induction into the Rock and Roll Hall of Fame, as a member of Kool & the Gang.
+In 2024, Bell was inducted into the Rock and Roll Hall of Fame, as a member of Kool & the Gang.

 Personal life

 Bell's younger brother, Ronald Bell, was also a musician, and co-formed the band with Robert in 1964.
 Both brothers converted to Islam in 1972.
 Ronald died of undisclosed causes on September 9, 2020.

 In 1971, Robert married Deborah Jones.
 Bell and Jones met when they were teenagers.
 Deborah died on November 4, 2018, aged 67.
 Her death was later revealed to have been the result of a long-standing illness.
 Together, they had two sons, one of whom has worked with Kool & the Gang in the past.
+He is also the uncle of Big Brother 28 contestant LaTrice Verrett.